 For my work at a travel agency, we have a lot of Super Elites, and I have the pleasure of assisting with consulting for their elite benefits.
 The majority of them decide to go with 100% bonus Aeroplan points and 50 eUpgrade credits, but I have also selected many of the other options if they are a better fit for the traveller.

-Air Canada’s revamped Aeroplan Elite Status program rewards its most frequent travellers with a variety of perks and privileges.
+The Aeroplan Elite Status program rewards Air Canada’s most frequent travellers with a variety of perks and privileges.
 Core Privileges offer a range of priority services and enhanced travel options, while the Select Privileges cater to individual preferences.

 I find the most value with the benefits in eUpgrades, lounge access, complimentary checked bags, Priority Rewards, and priority services at the airport.
-As a lowly 35K, I have yet to experience what the Concierge service has to offer, but I imagine that some will be particularly fond of this perk.
+If you’re lucky enough to enjoy access to the Air Canada Concierge team as a Super Elite, you’re sure to be well looked after on your journeys.